 Just after Master R was born we received an invitation to attend one of T’s best friends wedding.

 We were T was a little apprehensive about attending as it was on Hamilton Island – www.hamiltonisland.com.au and our baby would be a little over 3 months old when we went.
-I was excited!
+Travelling with baby can cause a lot of anxiety for first time parents I was excited!
 It’s only 2.5 hours away by plane, close to the main land, and warm.
 I was certain that celebrating such a beautiful occasion on a tropical island was going to be bliss.

 I was very naive when it came to travelling with a baby back then.
 T and I had travelled through many parts of Australia and New Zealand, Europe, Asia and America together and it was fun the whole time.
 What was going to be different?
 Well, we had a few things going for us starting with my laid back attitude.
 Nothing really bothers me as long as I have my sense of direction.
 It was going to be a breeze – and it was!